 Earlier in the Day:

-It’s was a relatively quiet start to the day on the economic calendar this morning.
-The Kiwi Dollar and Aussie Dollar were in action early on, with the PBoC also in the spotlight.
+It’s was a relatively busy start to the day on the economic calendar this morning.
+The Aussie Dollar and the Japanese Yen were in action early this morning.

 For the Aussie Dollar

 Employment figures were in focus this morning.

 - Employment rose by 50k in December, following a 90.0k increase in November, which was in line with forecasts.